 Recommended by Pauline from Beeloved City

 Little Havana is a vibrant and colourful district located near Downtown Miami and one of the best neighbourhoods in Miami.

 Home to the biggest Cuban community in the United States, it’s mainly known for having a Latina version of the Hollywood Strip: Calle Ocho.

-Little Havana is an authentic neighbourhood and the Cuban culture is all around.
+Little Havana is an authentic neighborhood and the Cuban culture is all around.
 If you are a foodie, it will be your paradise.

 Versailles has been the local gathering spot since the 70s and is known to be the best restaurant in the area.

 It’s a great place to start your day.
 They serve Cuban sandwiches, snacks and amazing Cuban coffees.